 Here are a few alternatives you can try instead:

 The reason we have included bananas as an alternative is that they can be used in much the same way as dates can be.
-They are a highly sweet fruit that can be used as a snack on their own but also to add much-needed sweetness to baking and some recipes without having to add too much sugar.
+They are a highly sweet fruit that can be used as a snack on their own but also to add much-needed sweetness.

 If you are looking for the tropical sweet flavours that dates can offer then pineapple might be a good solution.
 The taste isn’t quite the same with pineapple being a fresher taste than dates typically are but it is still delicious and adds the perfect amount of sweetness to your recipe.